-Corollary: If the initial setting of the rotors is governed by product measure, the outcome of the kth run (1 if the kth run leads to t^ , 0 otherwise) has law Bernoulli(p^).
+If the initial setting of the rotors is governed by the conditional measure on acyclic configurations, then the successive runs are identically distributed.

+More specifically, the outcome of the kth run (1 if the kth run leads to t^ , 0 otherwise) has law Bernoulli(p^).

-That is, the sequence of bits arising from anticorrelated Monte Carlo with "spacetime rotors" will be a sequence of (identically distributed) Bernoulli (p^) bits.
+That is, the sequence of bits arising from anticorrelated Monte Carlo will be a sequence of (identically distributed) $\text{Bernoulli}(p^)$ bits, where p^ is the probability of absorption at target t^ for true Monte Carlo.